sinkov/companies_COVID/README.md

-# This repo contains accomplished assignments (Python notebooks with comments) in Data Visualization
+# This repo contains accomplished assignments (Jupyter notebooks) in Data Visualization

 # 1) Mid-term group project 'What makes Tic-Toc videos popular'?
 Students — working in groups — are supposed: